tpoisot/response_agrawal/impact.md

 against the OA model, we should have a discussion about how these measures can be used in the evaluation of scientists.

-@agrawal concludes his paper on the need to find *an alternative model of publishing that suits the primary goals of scientists*.
+[@agrawal2014] concludes his paper on the need to find *an alternative model of publishing that suits the primary goals of scientists*.
 On that, we could not agree more.
 However, what that *primary goal* is seems open to debate.
 We would like to make the point that, particularly in ecology and environmental